Published Jul 16, 2019

 Kiuwan provides the following rule:

 - Improper neutralization of input during web page generation (‘Cross-site Scripting’) (OPT.CSHARP.CrossSiteScripting): Software places user-controlled input in page content.
-An attacker could inject browser script code that is executed in the client browser.
+An attacker could inject a browser script code that is executed in the client browser.
 The end-user is the attacked subject and the software is the vehicle for the attack.
 There are two kinds of XSS:

 - Reflected XSS: Attacker causes the victim to supply malicious content to a vulnerable web application, which renders HTML content embedding a malicious script executed in the victim’s browser.
 A variation of this is named DOM-based XSS, where the vulnerable software does not generate content depending on user input but includes script code that uses user-controlled input.